-This is a comprehensive look at how to choose the best electric bicycle!
-This is your FREE e-bike e-book, buying guide!
-It includes everything you need to know about e-bikes.
-Getting electric bikes is a big deal.
-You don’t want to make a mistake.
+This is a comprehensive look at how to choose the best electric bicycle.
+It is your FREE e-bike e-book buying guide, including everything you need to know about e-bikes.
+Getting an electric bike is a big deal, and you don’t want to make a mistake.

-Updated Aug 4, 2023, originally published July 8, 2023 I will keep the article as up-to-date as I find the newest information and trends.
+This article was updated in June 2024 and originally published on July 8, 2023.
+I will keep it as up-to-date as I find the latest information and trends.

 Electric Bicycle Buyer’s-Guide

-There are lots of details to get correct.
-I will explain how you can choose the best e-bike for you.
+There are lots of details to get right.
+I will explain how to choose the best e-bike for you.
 This is your electric bicycle buying guide.
-Since it is everything you need to know, then it is going to be long.
+Since it covers everything you need to know, it will be long-winded.

-As a side note, I have been living in my RV full-time for the last six years.
-You may think that this article is about how to choose the best e-bike for an RVer (wrong).
-It will include all this information but I want you to know that this article isn’t about me or living in an RV.
+As a side note, I have lived in my RV full-time for seven years.
+You may think this article is about choosing the best e-bike for an RVer (wrong).
+It will include all this information, but I want you to know that this article isn’t about me or living in an RV.
 I will address every aspect of how to choose the best e-bike.

 Table of Contents